wdw2130833/db_automation/technical_documentation.md

 ## Stored Procedures for MS SQLServer
 # up_synch_backup_history
 This stored procedure synchronizes backup history data from SQL Server's `msdb` database into a `backup_history` table, filtering by specified parameters such as remote servers, backup age, and retention period.
+It supports all backups from servers in high availability groups.

 ## Parameters